 - Your submission should take the form of a letter to the top management team of the focal company, in a Word or PDF file.
 Your letter should be no more than 1,000 words, including figures and tables, with an additional page for references. - This is an individual assignment.
 You may refer to books, class handouts, and financial reports from the company, but have to write the answers in your own words, unless accompanied with quotation marks and references. - Your letter must contain answers to the following questions: - a.
 What do you think are the main competitive advantages of the focal company?
 How are these advantages related to the home country business environment it is (or was) in? - b.
-Focus on one country that the company has entered or is considering (host country or potential host country).
-Do you think entering that country would leverage or enhance the focal company's competitive advantages as outlined in a.?
-Note that your answer may depend on the strategic focus you propose. - c.
-Describe how the trading blocs (free trade agreements signed by that country and/or its neighboring countries) affect the desirability of that country as the location for international expansion. - d.
-Suggest the right entry mode (trade vs. FDI, Greenfield vs. M&As, joint ventures vs. wholly-owned subsidiaries etc.), taking into consideration both the economic factors and the institutional environment (rule of law, government intervention, IP protection, etc.) of the (potential) host country. - e.
-How would the technological changes in the next decade affect the focal company's global strategies? - Use the concepts and frameworks discussed in class, but please be selective.
+Focus on one country that the company has entered (host country) or may be considering (potential host country).
+How does it compare with the home country, along the dimensions that are relevant to the firm's business?
+Do you think entering that country would leverage or enhance the focal company's competitive advantages as outlined in a.? - c.
+Suggest the right entry strategy, taking into consideration both the economic factors and the institutional environment of the (potential) host country.
+If the firm has already entered the host country, please comment on its current strategies, and offer your suggestions. - Note that it is perfectly fine if you recommend the firm to remain a pure-play domestic company with no foreign presence at all (even though it may still be exposed to global economic forces).
+In that case, you can talk about the necessary steps the company would have to take to maximize its chances in the host country, and explain why the cost of doing so is too high for the expected gains. - d.
+How does the firm's global strategy-or its decision to stay domestic-affect its overall competitiveness in the industry? - Use the concepts and frameworks discussed in class, but please be selective.
 Do not run a laundry list of all the factors.
 Instead, find the ones most relevant to this firm, and explain why they should demand attention from the top executives (i.e. busy people).
-Be explicit about the firm-, industry-, and country-specific characteristics.

-• Do not spend too much time searching for information.
+Be explicit about the firm-, industry-, and countryspecific characteristics. - Do not spend too much time searching for information.
 Instead, think hard on the best ways to approach the questions.
 If some crucial information is not readily available, let us know how to obtain the information or how to make decisions with incomplete information (which we do all the time).
 Sound understanding of concepts and logical clarity in your writing are more important than the amount of information compiled.